dianliyang/hostel-perceptions/asia/cn/beijing.md

 - Chinese: wohkoon 者行孙青年酒店

 ::: info personal perception
-The youth hostel, located in Beijing, China, featuring several locations throughout the city.
-Based on my personal experience, staying there, its facilities are potentially superior to those found in comparable hostels in Beijing.
-Nevertheless, I am uncertain about its suitability for international guests, as I did not observe any during my stay.
+The youth hostel, with multiple locations throughout Beijing, provided facilities that, in my experience, were better than those at comparable hostels in the city.
+While I did not encounter any international guests, I'm unsure if this is indicative of its suitability for them.
+The main drawback was the occasional discourteous behavior of some guests, although this could be a general issue in hostels throughout China.
 :::

 **Amenities Provided:**